mkapur/sab-2021-doc/_main.knit.md

 Female $M$ (male natural mortality rate estimates are highly correlated with female mortality, so it is not included in this discussion) was found to be moderately informed across a relatively wide range of values.
 Data from the discard appears to be the most influential for this parameter.
 Differences in total negative log likelihood was less than two across approximately 0.060-0.095 for female sablefish $M$ Figures \ref{fig:sens_m_like}).
 However, this is not a trivial parameter range and the assessment results vary considerably among these values in absolute scale (Figure \ref{fig:sens_m_ssb}).

-Unexploited equilibrium recruitment ($R_0$) was found to be insignificantly different over 9.2-10.4, values which led to a broad range of stock sizes (Figures \ref{fig:sens_R0_like}-\ref{fig:sens_R0_ssb}).
+Unexploited equilibrium recruitment ($R_0$) was found to have similar likelihoods over 9.2-10.4, values which led to a broad range of stock sizes (Figures \ref{fig:sens_R0_like}-\ref{fig:sens_R0_ssb}).
 The range of values explored led to little differences in the current level of depletion the stock is facing but large differences in depletion from 1935 to 1970 where there is little information during a period with fishing (Figure \ref{fig:sens_R0_depl}).

 In the base model, $h$ is fixed at 0.7, making it an important profile to evaluate as its uncertainty is not explicitly included in the base-model results.
 In 2011, the maximum likelihood estimate for $h$ was 0.2, which implies zero surplus production, which is biologically implausible.
-This assessment found no support in the data over a broad range of explored values (Figure \ref{fig:profile_like_h}).
+This assessment found essentially equal support in the data over a broad range of explored values (Figure \ref{fig:profile_like_h}).
 Most of the values included in the profile led to similar trajectories of spawning biomass (Figure \ref{fig:profile_ssb_h}).\begin{comment} The relative strengths of recent cohorts were also not strongly influenced by the value for $h$ (Figure \ref{sens_h_rec}), and the relative depletion level is quite robust as well (Figure \ref{sens_h_depl}).
 Uncertainty from $h$ was well inside the global estimation uncertainty captured via the asymptotic intervals about the maximum likelihood estimates.
 \end{comment}

 In aggregate, these profiles explain why the asymptotic uncertainty about historical and current stock size is so broad and underscore the lack of information in the data regarding scale for this stock assessment.